nih-cfde/training-and-engagement/docs/Kids-First/Portal-Setup-And-Permissions/KF_5_ConnectingAccounts.md

 ![Cavatica Developer Tab](../../images/Cavatica_4.png "Cavatica Developer Tab")

-#### Step 3 Click on the Auth token link
+### Step 3: Click on the Auth token link

-There is all sorts of developer tool information on this page, but we're going to ignore most of it for now, and click on `Auth token` (indicated by the purple arrow below) in the middle of the page, to get this screen:
+There is all sorts of developer tool information on this page, but we're going to ignore most of it for now, and click on "Auth token" (indicated by the purple arrow below) in the middle of the page, to get this screen:

 ![Cavatica Authentication Token](../../images/Cavatica_5.png "Cavatica Authentication Token")

-#### Step 4 Generate and copy your Authentication Token
+### Step 4: Generate and copy your Authentication Token

-Click on the `Generate` button to create your first token or the `Regenerate` button to create a new Authentication Token, and then click the copy button (indicated with a purple arrow below) to copy it to your clipboard:
+Click on the "Generate" button to create your first token or the "Regenerate" button to create a new Authentication Token, and then click the copy button (indicated with a purple arrow below) to copy it to your clipboard: